Noxmor/cbrew/README.md

 ```bash
 .cbrew/
 ```
+> [!NOTE]
-**Note**: Ideally, you would want to ignore your `target directory` and `object directory` as well.
+Ideally, you would want to ignore your `target directory` and `object directory` as well.
 However, these are defined inside your `cbrew.c` file, so it's up to you to add the correct paths in your `.gitignore`.

 ***